Aman-14/rown/README.md

 `cargo run -- --url https://example.com/video --parts 2 --output out.mp4 `

-This will download the file from the specified URL in four parallel parts and save it as `out.mp4`.
+This will download the file from the specified URL in two parallel parts and save it as `out.mp4`.

 ## Building